 Another cheeky tree-dweller has seen its number dwindle due to the expansion of farmland in the Amazon and the building of new roads through the region.
 The white-cheeked spider monkey may not be swinging through the trees for much longer if conservation efforts are not ramped up.

 So far we have looked at land animals, but we must not forget our winged friends that soar up above.
 The hyacinth macaw is an astonishingly beautiful bird, with feathers in rich blues and green.
 The main threat to the survival of this magnificent bird is the illegal pet trade.
-Unfortunately, there is a market for these birds due to their splendour and this is reducing the numbers found in the wild.
+Unfortunately, there is a market for these birds due to their splendor and this is reducing the numbers found in the wild.

 There are thousands of endangered species in the Amazon Rainforest, but there are also dozens of excellent conservation programs in place.
 These conservation projects aim to reverse the damage done by human interference and replenish the rainforest with species that were previously dwindling.
 The programs have been largely successful so far and we can only hope this trend carries on in the future.
 Rainforest Cruises works with Rainforest Trust, an organization designed to protect the rainforest and its ecosystems.